emalyvatne/polar-data-engineering-project/README.md

 Log in to https://admin.polaraccesslink.com with Polar Flow account and create a new client to generate OAuth2 credentials.

-This example uses `http://localhost:5000/oauth2_callback` as the authorization callback domain.
+This example uses `http://localhost:5000/oauth2_callback` as the authorization callback domain - eventually I'll need to replace this with an Azure resource

 #### 2. Configure client credentials